PaymasterMax/Bourne-Shell/README.md

 🙌 You have your script on standby ready to execute<br>
 Command to use now is `gitwrap [args]` usage infor will be displayed.

+All Unicode characters can be found here.
+(Unicode characters) [https://unicode-table.com/en/]